Common slender mongoose: Reproduction

-A male's range will include the ranges of several females, and scent cues inform him when the female is in heat.
-The gestation period is believed to be 60 to 70 days, and most pregnancies result in one to three (usually two) young.
+A male's range includes the ranges of several females, and scent cues inform him when the female is in heat.
+The gestation period is believed to be 60 to 70 days, and most pregnancies result in one to three young.
 The male does not help care for them.
-Unusually, for a solitary species, in the Kalahari the males are philopatric whereas the females disperse.
-This is thought to be due to the benefits of kin cooperation by males in defence of females.
+Unusually, for a solitary species, in the Kalahari Desert the males are philopatric whereas the females disperse.

 Feeding

 The common slender mongoose is primarily carnivorous, though it is an opportunistic omnivore.
 Insects make up the bulk of its diet, but lizards, rodents, snakes, birds, amphibians, and the occasional fruit are eaten when available.
 It will also eat carrion and eggs.
 As befits the popular image of mongooses, the slender mongoose is capable of killing and subsequently eating venomous snakes, but such snakes do not constitute a significant portion of its diet.

 Common slender mongooses are more adept at climbing trees than other mongooses, often hunting birds there.
+White browed-sparrow weavers, crimson breasted shrikes, and glossy starlings are considered common prey.

+Diet often changes during seasons where certain sources of food become less available.
+Insects are more likely to be consumed in during wet-months whereas larger prey is consumed during dry-months.
+This adaptability aids the slender common mongoose's ability to survive when changes in habitat occur.